alekseyzimin/EviAnn_release/README.md

 2. Parent -- this is the ID of the parent feature
 3. EvidenceTranscriptID -- this is the ID of the transcript that was used as evidence for the annotation for this transcript.
 All transcripts assembled from the evidence are listed in \<PREFIX\>.gtf.

-# Submission of annotations to NCBI with table2asn tool
+# Submission of EviAnn annotation to NCBI GenBank with table2asn tool

 EviAnn produces annotations in a proper GFF3 format for ease of submission to NCBI Genbank.
 Here are the steps to take to produce NCBI compliant submission input files from EviAnn output: